joshhmann/acore_bot/README.md

 acore-bot (Discord + SOAP)

+## Dual-Mode Assistant

+This bot now routes messages into **chat** or **authoritative** modes.
+Chat mode keeps banter light and under 60 words.
+Authoritative mode requires tool-backed answers for server facts (accounts, passwords, realm status, economy).
+Tools are dispatched via a registry with JSON schemas and responses are rendered server-side for Discord.

 Simple Discord bot for AzerothCore that uses SOAP to:

 - Create accounts via a private modal: `/wowregister`